mjordan/iipqa/README.md

 ## Usage

+iipqa should be run against you Islandora import packages prior to loading the packages with Islandora Batch, Islandora Book Batch, Islandora Newspaper Batch, or Islandora Compound Batch.
+Run it as follows:

 `php iipqa [options] directory`

-'directory' (required) is the path to the directory containing Islandora import packages you wan to test.
+'directory' (required) is the path to the directory containing Islandora import packages you want to test.
 The trailing slash is optional.

 Options:

 ```
-arg 0
-     Required.
-A directory containing Islandora import packages.
-Trailing slash is optional.

 -m/--content_model <argument>
      Required.
 An aliases for groups of Islandora content models.
 Allowed values are single, newspapers, books, compound.